verdaux/BookNotes/Phrases/Impressors 21.md

 - [ ] Gyan utna hi do jitna gaali sunne ki capacity ho.
 - [ ] I must remain whimsical to survive the horrors.
 - [ ] I like attention.
 Attention likes me too.
 We have an arrangement.©
+- [ ] As as society we are allergic to silence.